GraceMcPadden2/Machine-Learning-Applications-in-Health-and-Consumer-Cost-Prediction/README.md

-Final Project for CSE 4820-- Check out my report and jupyter notebooks!
+Final Project for CSE 4820